List of DC Comics characters: S: Sleepwalk

-Sleepwalk is a character appearing in American comic books published by DC Comics.

-Holly McKenzie was a member of the Brotherhood of Dada gathered by Mr. Nobody and took the name of Sleepwalk.
+Sleepwalk (Holly McKenzie) was a member of the Brotherhood of Dada gathered by Mr. Nobody and took the name of Sleepwalk.
 She was a British girl with superhuman strength, but only when she was asleep.
-To avoid waking, she took sleeping pills and wore headphones that played Barry Manilow, literally sleepwalking while committing crimes.
+To avoid waking, she took sleeping pills and wore headphones that played Barry Manilow music, literally sleepwalking while committing crimes.

 Sleepwalk in other media

 Sleepwalk appears in the third season of Doom Patrol, portrayed by Anita Kalathara.

 Smart Bomb

-Smart Bomb is the name of several characters appearing in American comic books published by DC Comics.
+Smart Bomb is the name of several characters appearing in comic books published by DC Comics.

 Kellogg

 Kellogg is a man in a flying powered exoskeleton who is sent crashing into the streets by Catwoman who warns him to stay out of the East End.
 Catwoman later speculated that Smart Bomb worked for Black Mask.

 Smart Bomb is later interrogated by detectives James Lenahan and Carl Worth.
 When Sam Bradley Jr. came in, Smart Bomb tried to use his suit's gun only to be shot by Lenahan and Worth.
-Smart Bomb's armor is then used by Slam Bradley when Commissioner Michael Akins approves this undercover work.